loopstick/CCA_Mechatronics_Spring2020/README.md

     - Here is an example Arduino program that just sets the speed of the motor and doesn't change anything: [setMotorSpeed](/examples/setMotorSpeed)
 	  - The ability to easily turn on and off the machine is typically very desirable.
 	    - Study the Arduino Button [tutorial](https://www.arduino.cc/en/Tutorial/Button)
+			- use a physical switch to control power!
   - Take a short video of your _working_ Drawing Machine and upload it to your Github repository

 ### Week 6: Friday, February 28, 2020